How to create your own marketing event

 Building your story

-I took my son to Barter Books in Alnwick yesterday.
+I took my son to Barter Books in Alnwick recently.
 You might not have heard about them.
 They are a unique business.

 They recycle and resell books.
 You take books to them and they give you credit to use against the books they have in stock.